 Scott G. Erickson is a conservative writer, policy analyst, and law enforcement professional in California.
 He has spent the past 15 years working as a police officer, directing his professional focus on the recognition and identification of terrorist organizations and holds a Master of Science degree in Criminal Justice Studies from the University of Cincinnati.

-Scott was also recently named as one of the Republican National Committee's Rising Stars.
+In 2013, Scott was named as one of the Republican National Committee's Rising Stars.

 Scott continues to work toward advancing conservative solutions to the issues facing our nation while maintaining fidelity to America’s founding documents.